VinayChaurasiyaA/DSACODES/README.md

 They must be written in first line of the constructor.
 Refers to current invoking object.
 **this()** -> calling for current class constructor from inside fifernt constructor of same class.
-It is use for refering the object in more lame language. this consider it as a object and now consider -> as the function call and it'll make the object there. current object's variable , whenever parent has the same name as the provided in argument.
+It is use for referring the object in more lame language. this considers it as a object and now consider -> as the function call and it'll make the object there. current object's variable , whenever parent has the same name as the provided in argument.
 This is very helpful for jumping from one constructor to another.